breatheco-de/exercise-instagram-feed-bootstrap/README.md

 - Talk to the other students.
 - Talk to senior developers you know.
 - Talk to the mentors over slack.
-- Don't be afraid to ask!
+- Don't be afraid to ask!!

 ### What **NOT** to do if you are stuck??